-As you know, I frequently frequent the book of Proverbs.
+As you know I regularly frequent the book of Proverbs.
 Of the 66 books of the Bible, this one is perhaps the most applicable for those choosing to live their lives under scrutiny in the capital.
-Solomon, King of Israel, is instructing his son, Rehoboam, on how to live skillfully in governmental leadership.
-It follows then that much can be gained from the topical study of this book.
+Solomon, king of Israel, is instructing his son, Rehoboam, on how to live skillfully in governmental leadership.
+Much can be gained from the topical study of this book.
 Alcohol and Office is one of those subjects that needs special consideration.
 Read on, my friends.

 Long ago, with the help of one of my seminary professors, I began outlining and developing theologically the 31 chapters of the book of Proverbs.
-This OT book contains 915 Proverbs which my professor had already divided into six main divisions for exhaustive study:
+This Old Testament (OT) book contains 915 Proverbs which my professor had already divided into six main divisions for exhaustive study:

 - Spiritual Wisdom